scalawithcats/scala-with-cats/src/raw/monads/xor.md

 ### Creating Xors

-The `Xor` object provides factory methods `Xor.left` and `Xor.right` methods as we saw above.
+The `Xor` object provides the `Xor.left` and `Xor.right` factory methods as we saw above.
 However, these are slightly unwieldy due to the finger gymnastics required to write `Xor`.
 We typically import syntax from [`cats.syntax.xor`][cats.syntax.xor] to get nicer constructors---`left` and `right` as enriched methods:

 ```tut:book
 import cats.syntax.xor._